Patchier/Tend-to-your-Frontier/README.md

 - Functional Post Game Ending - This mod allows you to continue after the game has ended, and actually SEE your choices reflected in the world.

 - Main Quest Tweaks - This makes a few small changes to a couple of areas in the game.
 For example, you may now start I Fought The Law for the NCR after completing Ghost Town Gunfight, letting you avoid working with the Powder Gangers at all.

+- Zion Trail - A questline with an entirely new zone to play around in, including quests, locations, and new characters.
+IT IS RECOMMENDED YOU PLAY THIS AFTER HONEST HEARTS.